freakzlike/vue-service-model/README.md

 ## Usage

 ### BaseModel
-A `BaseModel` can be used to handle data from any outer source.
+A `BaseModel` can be used to handle data from any source by passing the data when instantiating the model.

 ```js
 import {BaseModel, fields} from 'vue-service-model'